cryhot/dimipy/README.md

 2. if the result of an operation is a `Quantity` whose Unit has no dimension and scale `1` (i.e. equal to `Unit.SCALAR`), the result is substituted with the quantity itself
 3. the result of **(A \* B)** has the **type of A** (so n\*`Unit` is a `Quantity` but `Unit`\*n is a new `Unit`),
 4. the result of **(A \+ B)** is a `Quantity` (unless A and B are both `Units`) and has the **unit of B** (`Quantity` + `Unit` gives the same quantity but converted in the given unit).
-  If either A or B is a `Dimension`, perform the dimention check without unit conversion, and return the other value.
+    If either A or B is a `Dimension`, perform the dimension check without unit conversion, and return the other value.

 ## Examples